Tentative labor deal averts threat of nationwide rail strike - NewsBreak

 "Now we can move our conversation into how do we work together to grow the business and better serve our customers,” he said.

-Union activism has surged under Biden, as seen in a 56% increase in petitions for union representation with the National Labor Relations Board so far this fiscal year, including prominent organizing efforts at Starbucks, Amazon and other companies.
+Union activism has surged under Biden, as seen in a 56 percent increase in petitions for union representation with the National Labor Relations Board so far this fiscal year, including prominent organizing efforts at Starbucks, Amazon and other companies.

 Before the deal was reached, business groups including the Business Roundtable and the U.S. Chamber of Commerce predicted that a rail strike would be an “economic disaster.”